evmcnb/quartz/content/Aortic regurgitation.md

 ## Management

-Main target of medical therapy is to reduce systolic hypertension
+Main target of medical therapy is to reduce systolic [[Essential hypertension]]
 - ACEi helpful
 - Echo every 6-12 months to monitor
 - For TAVI if enlarged ascending aorta, increasing symptoms, enlarging LV, deteriorating LV function on echo, [[Endocarditis|Infective endocarditis]] refractory to therapy